Jollywatt/typst-fletcher/README.md

 ### 0.4.0

 - Add `width`, `height` and `radius` options to `node()` for explicit control over size.
-- Improve mark/arrow positioning on curved edges.
-Arrows on tightly curving arcs now rotate a bit to fit more comfortably along the arc.
+- Add `tail-hang` correction to marks/arrows on curved edges.
+Marks on curves now rotate a bit to fit more comfortably along the arc.

 ### 0.3.0